 - Communicating effectively verbally and in writing.

 - Associate's Degree in Environmental Science, Engineering, Business or Public Administration, or a related field

-- Seven years' experience in Water/Wastewater utilities management, and project management in the public sector; or an equivalent combination of education and experience.
+- Eight years' experience in Water/Wastewater utilities management, and project management in the public sector; including four (4) years of supervisory experience or an equivalent combination of education and experience.

 - Must possess a valid Texas Driver's License.

 - Minimum Class B Wastewater license from Texas Commission on Environmental Quality (TCEQ). or out of state equivalent Wastewater license.

 - Class A Wastewater license from Texas Commission on Environmental Quality (TCEQ) is required within one year of employment.